mosaicnetworks/evm-lite/deploy/README.md

 └── peers.json
 ```

-It created an Ethereum key for each node using the derault password file, and a
+It creats an Ethereum key for each node using the derault password file, and a
 config.json file.
 The genesis file is used by evm-lite to initialize the state
 with some funded accounts.
 It also created a Babble key and peers.json file
 defining the Babble network.
 The evml.toml file contains parameters for babble
 and evm-lite.

-XXX TODO _ Explain that the conf file is Read/Write.
-Mounted as volume in
-docker containers.
-Need access rights.

 ## DEPLOY